projectceladon/celadon-documentation/source/getting-started/on-vm.rst

 The host device that launches the virtual machine requires Ubuntu 20.04.
 To simpify the preparation works, a helper script :file:`setup_host.sh` is provided.
-The script re-builds the :file:`OVMF.fd` firmware and `QEMU`_ emulator from source depending on the target graphics virtualization technology, and installs the required software on the installed Ubuntu system for running
-|C| in a VM with QEMU.
+The script re-builds the :file:`OVMF.fd` firmware and `QEMU`_ emulator from source depending on the target graphics virtualization technology, and installs the required software on the installed Ubuntu system for running |C| in a VM with QEMU.

-Download and extract release
+Download and extract the release package(`caas-releasefiles-<$buildvariant>.tar.gz`)
-package(`caas-releasefiles-<$buildvariant>.tar.gz`)
 from: `celadon-binary <https://github.com/projectceladon/celadon-binary>`_
-Meanwhile, you can also refer :ref:`build-os-image` section to build release packages.
+Meanwhile, you can also refer to :ref:`build-os-image` section to build release packages.

 .. code-block:: bash